 You will find no other worthy USB microphone at this price range and this is as good as it gets for USB microphones.

 You will find a ton of XLR microphones in this price range, we will not look at each, but I will mention some really good options, surely there are more, but these are great value microphones.

 215$ Rode NT1-A is a crispy microphone and probably the cheapest XLR condenser microphone that could be found in professional studios.
 It also includes a shock mount and a pop filter.

 228$ Rode Procaster is a great dynamic microphone.
 One of the cheapest options for podcasts and home recording.
 If you want a more detailed review of it, I made an entire blog post regarding Rode Procaster.
 You can read it here.

-269$ Rode NT1 a step up from NT1-A. For an additional $54 you are getting an amazing value kit which includes a Rycote shock mount and a metal mesh pop-filter.
+269$ Rode NT1 a step up from NT1-A. For an additional $54 you are getting an amazing value kit that includes a Rycote shock mount and a metal mesh pop-filter.
 Rycote shock mount alone is worth about 100$.
 I own this kit myself and it sounds amazingly clear and crispy.
 One of the best value microphones if not the best.

 299$ Audio Technica AT4040 this is another great microphone.
 It is often compared to Rode NT1 and is a good competition.
-I will not go in details as there is this amazing Booth Junkie video regarding the two microphones
+I will not go in detail as there is this amazing Booth Junkie video regarding the two microphones

 |USB Microphones||XLR Microphones|